Commentary

 Unfortunately, U.S. corporations support these half measures because they benefit from cheap inputs from China, and Wall Street profits from financing these ventures and conducting IPOs for China-linked and even blacklisted Chinese companies.

-The Pentagon’s Industrial Strategy calls for a “generational” change, meaning it could take decades to remove China from U.S. defense supply lines.
-However, every second that the Chinese regime remains in the national defense supply chain is another second the United States is at risk.
+The Pentagon’s Industrial Strategy calls for a “generational” change, meaning that it could take decades to remove China from U.S. defense supply lines.
+However, every second that the Chinese regime remains in the national defense supply chain is another second that the United States is at risk.
 Securing the Pentagon’s supply chain and completely decoupling it from China should be an immediate priority.

 Views expressed in this article are opinions of the author and do not necessarily reflect the views of The Epoch Times.